Liverpool John Lennon Airport working to promote accessible travel for all

 We are pleased to be working closely with Stomawise UK and to have recently become the first airport to be awarded the status of Ostomy Friendly Airport.

 Many Ostomy users (those with Ileostomy and Colostomy bags ) don’t fly because of the difficulties they will have.
 Myths include ‘not being able to pass through security because the ostomy bag may contain more than 100mls of fluid’ and ‘a physical search could dislodge the bag’.
 Visits to the airport included meeting with the PRM assistance team, passing through the security screening process and talking to cabin crew in the cabin of an easyJet aircraft.

 The following adjustments will help Ostomy users feel more confident travelling through Liverpool Airport:

-- A booklet of advice for travellers to include hints & tips based on the processes at Liverpool Airport.
+- A booklet of advice for travellers to include hints and tips based on the processes at Liverpool Airport.
 To be issued in conjunction with Stomawise.

 - Our very own Ostobears will take up residence in the Private search facility at the security search area private search room.
-Ostobear has an ostomy bag and JLA logo-ed t-shirt.
+Ostobear has an ostomy bag and LJLA logo t-shirt.
 Young travellers will feel reassured seeing Ostobear if they are selected for search.